sathi001/sathi001/README.md

 - 👀 I’m interested in coding...
 - 🌱 I’m currently learning photoshop...
 - 💞️ I’m looking to collaborate on active repositries...
-- 📫 How to reach me dm me  @sathi...
+- 📫 How to reach me dm me  @findingsouls...

 <!---
 sathi001/sathi001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.